Kaayy-J/OHMComm/README.md

 # OHMComm-Light
-OHMComm-Light is fork of OHMComm, which it an IT-Project at the university Georg Simon Ohm in Nuremberg/Germany.
-The goal of the project is to creating platform-independent communication framework in C++.
+OHMComm-Light is fork of [OHMComm](https://github.com/doe300/OHMComm), which it an IT-Project at the university Georg Simon Ohm in Nuremberg/Germany.
+The goal of the project is to create platform independent communication framework in C++.
 Fore more information about this project visit the [offical site](https://github.com/doe300/OHMComm).

-The target of OHMComm-Light is to remove some functions and improve the architecture in order to reduce the complexity.
+The target of OHMComm-Light is to improve the architecture and to reduce its complexity.

 -----------------------------